Seven Bielsista managers Leeds could hire to replace Marcelo Bielsa

 Since leaving to become head coach at Huddersfield, Corberan has not had it all easy.
 In 2020-21, the Terriers skirted dangerously close to the drop.

-But in 2021-22, things have improved considerably and, at the time of writing, Huddersfield sit in the Championship play-off places.
+But in 2021-22, things have improved considerably and, at the time of writing, Huddersfield sit third in the Championship table.

 Corberan is familiar with the Leeds set-up and staff, knows English football and has worked closely with the man himself.
 Certainly an option to watch.